 Sand, sea and bracing air have drawn visitors to this old fishing village for many years.
 They also come to ride the steam train on The Poppy Line to Holt and to wander the uplands cloaked in heather and gorse for fine views from the cliffs.
 Another vantage point is the terrace of Whelk Coppers Tea Rooms.
-But before your sit down with a plate of crab sandwiches and take in the uninterrupted sea views, take a closer look at the building, former fisherman’s cottages, which has wrought-iron gates said to have been designed by Walt Disney, a friend of the original owner, and interiors clad with Indian teak panels from a Royal Navy frigate.
+But before your sit down with a plate of crab sandwiches and uninterrupted sea views, take a closer look at the building, former fishermen’s cottages, which has wrought-iron gates said to have been designed by Walt Disney, a friend of the original owner, and interiors clad with Indian teak panels from a Royal Navy frigate.
 Alternatively, eat crab on the move from family run Joyful West’s Shellfish Bar.

 Joyful West’s, 23 High Street, Sheringham NR26 8RE

 T 01263 825444

 They used to pan salt on the wild marshes here.
 Today, you’re more likely to see birdwatchers roaming Salthouse’s nature reserve to spot redshank and skylark in the summer months.
 Among the clutch of houses set back from the seashore is Cookies Crab Shop, an established favourite of locals, who come here to stock their larders and will whisper in your ear about how the seafood is excellent and you really must try it.
 There’s a large menu to consult.
 Order one of the hearty crab sandwiches and head out into that elemental sandscape.

 Cookies Crab Shop, The Green, Salthouse NR25 7AJ